giordyb/yun_rower/README.md

 It also has it's own web server that reads the saved data and creates a simple graph with the stats.

 ![192_168_145_103_sd_.png](https://bitbucket.org/repo/XdXBrG/images/2373117926-192_168_145_103_sd_.png)

+if you are interested please send me an email: giordy_at_giordy.it